 - Agree to disagree and then decide as a team, the best way to proceed.
 This is impossible to do without trust.

 - Hop on Zoom if it can be better explained through a call.
 There are even times, even if the feedback has been given through JIRA, we still hop on a Zoom call to iron things out.

 There are teams where we see someone as being the weakest link.
 This person is the one holding the team back from achieving the team’s fullest potential.
 This person could also be the reason why projects are delayed or tasks are not moving forward.
 If you look a little deeper, the weakest link in the team is usually the least happy person.

 This is why we put a lot of importance on the happiness of teammates–as individuals.
 Happy people are productive people, something that we tell all our clients all the time.
 This applies to teams too.
 Having happy teams means great teamwork and a sense of belonging in the team.

 Take two team members.
 Both are equally skilled and meet their deadlines but one is extremely happy, the other one is not.
 Which person would you rather collaborate with?
 Who would you prefer to have as a team member?

 I bet you would pick the happy person.
 Even though the two team members are equally skilled and get stuff done, we all prefer to work with people who are happy.
 It’s also no secret that team members who are happy at work also have better work performance.
 They tend to also listen to feedback positively.

-That’s why we want to do whatever we can to make our team members as happy as possible.
+That’s why we want to do whatever we can to make our team as happy as possible.
 Here are a few things we have done to improve everyone’s happiness: